Some ideas come at the most inappropriate times and I have to jot them down while

-while they’re fresh.
+they’re fresh.
 I always have my sketch pad sitting next to me as I work, and this

-way I can continuously refer to it and develop a theme before actually
+way I can continuously refer to it and develop a theme before actually painting.

-creating a mood board with pictures of various objects I cut out of magazines.
-I
+a mood board with pictures of various objects I cut out of magazines.
+I usually

-textures by scratching and marking and finish a painting in one day.
+by scratching and marking and finish a painting in one day.
 Once I have sketched

 the form of the painting and decided on the colour palette I treat it like an abstract

 piece of work to balance colours and textures.
-I gain a lot of
+I gain a lot of pleasure in discovering

-by printing with scraps of material and using a variety of implements to scrape scratch
+printing with scraps of material and using a variety of implements to scrape scratch

 and mark.
 Usually I know when a painting is finished.
-I do like to
+I do like to assess and reassess

-guess this is what keeps pushing me forward and striving to produce better work.
+this is what keeps pushing me forward and striving to produce better work.
 Every

 new canvas is a means of developing as an artist and will hopefully bring more pleasure